-We hope that you have found this article useful, as you look to effectively manage your marketing budget, reach more consumers and achieve a superior ROI for your brand.
+We hope that you have found this article useful, as you look to effectively manage your marketing budget, reach more consumers and achieve a superior ROI in relation to your spend.

-There is no doubt that traditional billboard advertising and brands such as 75media have empowered small businesses, by affording them access to a cost-effective marketing channel that optimises their reach across numerous customer segments.
+There is no doubt that both classic and digital billboard advertising has empowered small businesses in recent times, by affording them access to an increasingly cost-effective marketing channel that optimises their reach across numerous customer segments.

 The rapid and exponential growth of classic and digital billboards has also positioned OOH as one of the best mediums for small and medium-sized businesses, particularly those with relatively restricted budgets and a desire to create truly integrated and effective campaigns.